levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 #### Jun 2-8: [Buena Vista Social Club](https://open.spotify.com/album/5qcOy8sMqROZ0VEfK8LJZt?si=wR4dMgJGSoiCbz9_5IXpOw) by Buena Vista Social Club

 * Saw the Buena Vista Social Club musical on Broadway this week and was extremely impressed with the instrumental performances
-* Most of these artists were either late in their careers or unretiring
+* Most of these artists were either late in their careers or previously retired
 * Still need to watch the film about this album
 * Favorite tracks: Chan Chan, Buena Vista Social Club, De Camino a la Vereda